 "Not him finding new ways to disappoint," one gasped.

-"His thick neck ass can’t do anything right," another snickered.
+"His thick neck a** can’t do anything right," another snickered.

-Barkley was among a group of NFL stars who attended the event, alongside current quarterbacks Joe Burrow, Jalen Hurts, and Russell Wilson; former San Francisco 49ers quarterback Colin Kaepernick; Minnesota Vikings wide receiver Justin Jefferson; and Chicago Bears safety Jonathan Owens.
+Saquon Barkley was among a group of NFL stars who attended the event, alongside current quarterbacks Joe Burrow, Jalen Hurts and Russell Wilson; former San Francisco 49ers quarterback Colin Kaepernick; Minnesota Vikings wide receiver Justin Jefferson; and Chicago Bears safety Jonathan Owens.

-Saquon Barkley told to "buy a clue" after metting with US President Donald Trump
+Saquon Barkley told to "buy a clue" after meeting with US President Donald Trump

 “Lol some people are really upset cause I played golf and flew to the White House with the PRESIDENT.
 Maybe I just respect the office, not a hard concept to understand.
 Just golfed with Obama not too long ago…and look forward to finishing my round with Trump!
 Now ya get out my mentions with all this politics and have an amazing day.”

-She concludes by listing multiple black athletes who became sociopolitical icons, including Colin Kaepernick.
+She concluded by listing multiple Black athletes who became sociopolitical icons, including Colin Kaepernick.

 Philadelphia Eagles Fans!
 Check out the latest Eagles Schedule and dive into the Philadelphia Eagles Depth Chart for NFL Season 2024-25.